terraform-aws-modules/terraform-aws-dynamodb-table/examples/s3_import/README.md

 # DynamoDB Table s3 import example

-Configuration in this directory creates a Global AWS DynamoDB table with replicas in eu-west-1 and eu-west-2 regions.
+Configuration in this directory creates an AWS DynamoDB table created from s3 imports (both json and csv examples).

 ## Usage